2018–19 Northern Ireland Football League Cup

-The 2018–19 Northern Ireland Football League Cup (known as the BetMcLean League Cup for sponsorship purposes) was the 33rd edition of Northern Ireland's football knock-out cup competition for national league clubs, and the fifth edition of the competition as the Northern Ireland Football League Cup.
+The 2018–19 Northern Ireland Football League Cup (known as the BetMcLean League Cup for sponsorship purposes) was the 33rd edition of Northern Ireland's football knockout cup competition for national league clubs, and the fifth edition of the competition as the Northern Ireland Football League Cup.
 This season's League Cup was contested by all 36 clubs of the three divisions of the Northern Ireland Football League.
 The competition began on 4 August 2018 with the first round, and concluded on 16 February 2019 with the final.
 The competition was sponsored by McLean Bookmakers.

 Dungannon Swifts were the defending champions, after they defeated Ballymena United 3–1 in the 2018 final to win the competition for the first time and record the first ever senior trophy win since their formation in 1949.
 This season, Linfield were the eventual winners, defeating Ballymena United 1–0 in the final.
 Linfield were playing in the League Cup final for a record 13th time, and lifted the trophy for a record tenth time overall and the first time since they won the 2008 final 11 years earlier.
 Ballymena United appeared in the League Cup final for the third consecutive year - their fourth appearance in five years - and were consigned to defeat in the final for the second successive year and the third time in five years.

 Format and schedule

-The competition was played in a straight knock-out format and was open to the 36 members of the Northern Ireland Football League.
+The competition was played in a straight knockout format and was open to the 36 members of the Northern Ireland Football League.
 Replays were not used in the competition, with all matches using extra time and penalties to determine the winner if necessary.